Martin8843/sql-pharmacy-project/README.md

 	* "Pharmacy pick-up" if all refund products booked are available
 	* "Only on order"  if at least one selected refund product is unavailable
 * A mechanism that generates a list with booking numbers, statuses and user logins for a specific time range given as input parameter values.
   (*** The program should additionally inform the non-technical user about entering dates in the wrong order and returning information about the number of records)
 * The mechanism for generating the invoice number, which uniquely identifies it, in the format: ORDER_NR/MM/YYYY e.g. 1/01/2023
-	A function that returns the names of reimbursed products and their availability statuses in order from the most expensive.
+* function that returns the names of reimbursed products and their availability statuses in order from the most expensive.

 ### Features not implemented yet
+At the stage of my own analysis, I defined the need to introduce additional functionalities:
+* The mechanism generation number order.
+* The mechanism for adding next order items by the user with exception handling when:
+	• user is trying to order more than 10 of the same product
+* Mechanism for adding the type of delivery and payment method selected by the logged in user to the order.
+* A program that calculates the cost of the user's order based on the selected delivery and the current price of the products.
+* Mechanism of marking the order status:
+	• "Cancelled" - if it has not been paid by the Customer within 7 calendar days from the date of its submission.
+	• "Order confirmed" - if the payment was made within 7 days.
+* The mechanism of adding the next item to the invoice.
+* Program that returns: the sum of net sales, the sum of VAT, the total amount of gross receivables, the total number of goods sold
+* Program that updates the amount due and other elements of the invoice based on the items added to the invoice.
+  The program should update the data for a specific invoice number.